AljazOblonsek/mini-aws-mock/README.md

 ![Dashboard Preview](./assets/dashboard-preview.png)

 Mini AWS Mock is a simple AWS emulator, designed to run and emulate AWS services locally.
 It features a Docker image and a user-friendly UI for managing the mock.
-Currently, it supports a subset of SNS services.
+Currently, it supports a subset of SNS & SQS services.
 You can view the [feature coverage here](#feature-coverage).

 ## Table of Contents